What is a Candidate?

 Candidate Petition Process:

-A person running for office must complete and turn into the Supervisor of Elections form DS-DE 9 (Appointment of Campaign Treasurer and Designation of Campaign Depository For Candidates) prior to collecting any contributions or petitions DS-DE 104 - English DS-DE 104 - Spanish.
+A person running for office must complete and turn into the Supervisor of Elections form DS-DE 9 (Appointment of Campaign Treasurer and Designation of Campaign Depository For Candidates) prior to collecting any contributions or petitions DS-DE 104.

 Candidates may pre-fill their name, their party, the title of office including district, circuit, group, or seat number, county, and state on the petition.
 The voter must sign and date the petition.
 The candidate may not sign the voter's signature or date the petition.